centre-for-humanities-computing/danish-foundation-models/docs/datasheets/daradio.md

 - If the title contained "(G)" (short for "genudsendelse"))
 - If the show was broadcast between 23:00 and 5:00.

+The deduplication was coded and conducted by researchers at CHC.

 **Is the software used to preprocess/clean/label the instances available?**